MoeinT/AWS-ElasticBeanstalk/README.md

 - Install the dependencies using the ```RUN``` command: we will install the dependencies using npm.
 - Specify the command using the ```CMD``` command: This will be command that will run when the container is starting.

+**Docker volumes** When making a change to the source code in the local machine, this change is not going to be automatically projected into the container's filesystem, so we might have to rebuild the whole image from scratch.
+In order to solve this problem, we can take advantage of what is known as Docker volumes.
+Using this approach, instead of a full copy, we'll provide a reference to the filesystem at the source.

 ### Running Simple App as a container
 In order to build the above image, run the ```docker build -t moeint/simple-web:first-ctr .``` command.
 Once the image is built, run it using the ```docker run moeint/simple-web:first-ctr``` command.
 Once it's run, use the ```docker exec -it <name_or_id_of_the_container> sh``` command to get inside the container and verify the existence of the files.